 ECDIS users should ensure that their ECDIS software always conforms to the latest IHO standards.
 This should be available from the "about" function in the software or from the ECDIS manufacturer.
-A list of the current IHO standards relevant to ECDIS software is maintained in the ENC/ECDIS section of the IHO website (See www.iho.int > ENCs & ECDIS > Current ENC and ECDIS Standards).
+A list of the current IHO standards relevant to ECDIS software is maintained in the ENC/ECDIS section of the IHO website (See www.iho.int > ENCs & ECDIS > Standards in Force).